 Once it has downloaded, double-click on the installer, you will be presented with the following:

-After the setup has run you should see a “Setup was successful message”.
-You can then select Close and Python is now installed.
+If the setup ran successfully, you should see a message “Setup was successful message.”
+Close and continue with the next steps.

 Installing and Testing PIP

 PIP is a package management system for Python, so you will want to install this handy tool to make your life simpler.

 To install PIP first head over to “Get PIP,” you will see something like this:

 Right-click on the link “get-pip.py” and select “Save Link As…”.
 Save it to somewhere that is easily accessible from your desktop.
 Once saved you will see the following on your Desktop.

 Since you have already installed Python, Windows will now understand that this is a Python script (.py) and will allow you to run it.
 Just double-click the file and let it run.
 A command prompt-like window will open and do its thing before closing again.

 Before you can use PIP you will need to add it to the Windows Environment Variables and to do that open up

 Advanced system settings from the left-hand side, a pop-up will appear like this: